dericllanos/Calculator/README.md

 # Calculator
-- Need to fix Divide to do decimals
+- Need to fix Divide to do decimals (Fixed)
 - Need to fix Negative numbers
 - Borders/spacing for UI elements